-Most AI adoption fails not because the technology doesn't work, but because nobody did the design work first.
-Here's how I think about it — and what I've built.
+Most AI adoption doesn't fail because the technology doesn't work.
+It fails because nobody did the design work first.
+Here's the framework I built — and what's running because of it.

 AI ingests account notes and call recordings to produce a structured customer brief before every kickoff.
 Replaces manual document hunting.